Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Introduction

 The dispersion relation of the type \exref{dr_gen} implies that waves propagate primarily in the parallel direction: indeed, the parallel and perpendicular group velocities are $\vpar = v(\kperp)$ and $\vperp = (\kpar/\kperp) \kperp v'(\kperp)\ll\vpar$.
-If the nonlinearity is of the fluid type, $\vu\cdot\vdel\vu$, where $\vu$ is the fluid velocity, then $\kpar\ll\kperp$ implies that nonlinear interactions are primarily perpendicular: $\vu\cdot\vdel\vu\simeq\vu_\perp\cdot\vdel_\perp\vu$, so the nonlinear decorrelation time is given by\footnote{See \secref{sec_align} for a discussion of when this is valid and what happens when it is not. } \beq \tnl^{-1}\sim \kperp\uperp(\kperp), \eeq where $\uperp(\kperp)$ is the characteristic velocity fluctuation amplitude corresponding to the wave number $\kperp$.
+If the nonlinearity is of the fluid type, $\vu\cdot\vdel\vu$, where $\vu$ is the fluid velocity, then $\kpar\ll\kperp$ implies that nonlinear interactions are primarily perpendicular: $\vu\cdot\vdel\vu\simeq\vu_\perp\cdot\vdel_\perp\vu$, so the nonlinear decorrelation time is given by \beq \tnl^{-1}\sim \kperp\uperp(\kperp), \eeq where $\uperp(\kperp)$ is the characteristic velocity fluctuation amplitude corresponding to the wave number $\kperp$ (this formula assumes that fluctuations are not polarised in any particular way that might reduce the nonlinear interactions; if one assumes they are, in fact, so polarised, the scaling theory presented below has to be modified as explained in \secref{sec_align}).
 Note that incompressibility $\vdel\cdot\vu=0$ and $\kpar\ll\kperp$ imply that the perpendicular motions are individually incompressible, $\vdperp\cdot\vuperp=0$ (see \apref{ap_reduced}).

 For anisotropic wave systems, Kolmogorov-style dimensional theory alone does not fix the scalings of the energy spectra.
 Indeed, assuming a local (in scale) energy cascade and hence a scale-independent energy flux~$\eps$, \beq \kperp E(\kperp)\sim \uperp^2 (\kperp) \sim \eps\tau(\kperp), \eeq where $E(\kperp)$ is the one-dimensional perpendicular energy spectrum and $\tau(\kperp)$ is the ``cascade time'' corresponding to the characteristic wave number $\kperp$.
 In the absence of waves or anisotropy, it is dimensionally inevitable that $\tau(k)\sim\tnl(k)$, whence $E(\kperp)\sim\eps^{2/3} k^{-5/3}$, the Kolmogorov spectrum.
 However, with waves and anisotropy, two additional dimensionless ratios arise: $\kpar/\kperp$ and $\omega\tnl\sim\kpar v/\kperp\uperp$, which measure the strength of the anisotropy and the relative time scales of the linear propagation and nonlinear interaction (equivalently, the relative size of the fluid velocity and the wave phase speed).
 The spectrum can, as far as dimensional theory is concerned, be an arbitrary function of these two ratios, both of which can have some nontrivial scaling with $\kperp$.